Boulder Pass Glacier National Park

 A few years back the historic Sperry Chalet burned in the Sprague Fire.
 It was since rebuilt and this summer it was again open for business.
 Further up the trail from the chalet is Comeau Pass with an overlook of the Sperry Glacier.
 Together they offered a chance for me to see a new area of the park while getting a good workout.

 The hike begins at the trailhead across the road from Lake McDonald Lodge.
 There is a huge parking area and it too overflows with cars by noon, so I got there early in the morning.
 The hike to Comeau Pass and back is around 17 miles with a nearly 5000′ in elevation gain.
-This is definitely a full day leg burner, unless you’re a trail runner who does this kind of thing before breakfast.
+This is definitely a full-day leg burner unless you’re a trail runner who does this kind of thing before breakfast.

 Sperry Chalet Dining Hall #69752

 If you make it all the way you’ll be rewarded with spectacular views at an elevation 1500′ higher than those at Logan Pass.
 Most hikers on this trail however are happy to get as far as Sperry Chalet, about 12 miles round trip with 3600′ elevation gain.
-The chalet sits right at tree line, and the views down the valley are great, but the best scenery lies further up.
+The chalet sits right at the tree line, and the views down the valley are great, but the best scenery lies further up.

 The chalet can be described as rustic elegance.
 Although during the pandemic only registered guests were allowed inside I was able to peak in the windows.
 There was a classic western lodge or cabin look to the rooms.
 The chalet has no electricity but there were oil lamps in the rooms, adding to the charm.
 There is a separate building for dining, looking in the door the aroma of freshly baked cinnamon rolls was wafting out.
 Sadly again only guests could enter this summer.